Check out our frequently asked questions about Shower Glass Panels and Tempered / Toughened glass

 25) Are Frameless Shower Doors better than Shower Curtains?

-26) What is better, frosted glass or clear?
+26) What is better, frosted Shower screen or a Clear shower screen?

 27) Can you see through frosted glass?

 Normally if the glass is Sandblasted or Acid-etched it's not fully transparent, it will, however, show a silhouette.
 If the glass has been treated on just one side and that side becomes wet it does become more see-through!

 28) What is the best Type of Shower Door?